-1. Subject must have a study qualifying specimen obtained from an abdominal source during
+1. Subject must have a specimen obtained from an abdominal source during a surgical

-a surgical intervention within the 5 days prior to study entry.
-Surgical intervention
+intervention within 5 days prior to screening from which a study qualifying pathogen

-includes open laparotomy, percutaneous drainage of an abscess, or laparoscopic
+percutaneous drainage of an abscess, or laparoscopic surgery.

 2. The subject has at least 1 of the following diagnosed during the surgical

 - Cholecystitis with gangrenous rupture or perforation or progression of the